 Audius features 100k+ independent artists.
-This encrypted music streaming app has its own cryptocurrency token based on Ethereum.
+This encrypted music streaming app has its own cryptocurrency token based on Ethereum on exchanges like bitcoin evolution.
 It is not that new; the app was launched in 2018 with the mission to support artists who often become a victim of unfair pay.
 It’s much like SoundCloud but is developed keeping artists in mind and is powered by blockchain.

 Currently, the app has 5.3 million users who have listened to over music (overall) 7.5 million times.
 April 2021 was the busiest month for the app.

 Okay, we know it’s blockchain-based but what makes this streaming app different or special?

 First off, this music streaming app is created by music fans for music fans.
 This platform promises to give musicians more control over how their music is monetized, which is huge progress!
 Plus, the app is owned and controlled by a community of artists, fans, and developers.

 Audius has a social media sharing feature that allows musicians to communicate with their audience directly through their music. for example, it provides a function that allows musicians to share their music directly from the streaming app to TikTok.
 The app is tackling the industry-wide issue of artists not receiving fair compensation for their work.
 We all know artists who work behind the scenes frequently miss out on royalties.

 Thanks to blockchain technology, every artist can now timestamp their work.
 Don’t worry, everything is user-friendly so it can be used by artists and listeners outside of the bitcoin community.

 Celebrities are Showing Interest in Audius